 Not everyone on a vegan diet does it to be healthy.
 Plenty of people follow vegan diets/lifestyles because they don’t want to be a part of system that perpetuates the killing and cruel treatment of animals, and their choice to go vegan for that reason is awesome.
 Others simply know that there are health benefits to eliminating meat and dairy from their diet, but their interest in the health aspects of veganism end there.

 With the plethora of processed, sugary, vegan junk food on the market, simply choosing to avoid any food that comes from an animal does not guarantee you are eating healthy food.
-Cheesecake, cookies, chocolate cake, ice cream, burgers, pizza, bread, french fries, etc., can all be made vegan, and if your diet consists of mostly those foods you won’t be getting the nutrients your body needs.
+Cheesecake, ice cream, and pizza can all be made vegan.
+If your diet consists of mostly those foods you won’t be getting the nutrients your body needs.

 Like ANY diet, a vegan diet can be done in a healthy way or an unhealthy way.